4.4. Geometry Groups¶

 |

-are included in the same list, all marker types are included in markers
+Here, IdealLens and Lens are included in the same lens list, marker types are included in markers

-When adding objects, the order of objects remains the same.
+When adding objects, the ordering of former objects inside the list remains the same.

-For clarity, it is recommended to add objects in their correct z-order.
+For clarity, it is recommended to add objects in their correct z-order along the optical axis.

 4.4.1.2.
 Geometry properties¶